 Additional gastrointestinal symptoms associated with cystic fibrosis may occur including recurrent abdominal pain, bloating (distention) of the abdomen, backflow of the contents of the stomach into the tube (esophagus) that connects the back of the mouth to the stomach (gastroesophageal reflux) and protrusion of part of the rectum through the anus (rectal prolapse).
 In some cases, the gall bladder may be filled with thick, sticky mucus and fail to function properly.
 The gall bladder is a small, pear-shaped organ located under the liver that stores bile.
 Some individuals may develop gall stones.

 Individuals with cystic fibrosis may be at risk for developing cystic fibrosis-related diabetes mellitus (CFRD).
-CFRD may occur in some adolescents with cystic fibrosis, although the prevalence increases during adulthood.
+CFRD may occur in some adolescents with cystic fibrosis, although the prevalence increases during adulthood, as the longer patients live with cystic fibrosis, the more likely they are to develop CFRD.
 The onset of CFRD is slow and individuals may not have symptoms (asymptomatic).
 CFRD develops due to damage to the pancreas (which limits insulin production) and increased resistance to insulin.
 CFRD can also worsen lung function in affected individuals.

 Another specific condition that may develop in individuals with cystic fibrosis is known as distal intestinal obstruction syndrome (DIOS), in which food, mucus and stool clog the intestines.
 This condition can cause stomach aches, bloating, cramping, nausea and loss of appetite.
 In severe cases, it may cause pain, vomiting and watery stools.
 The incidence of DIOS appears to increase with age; most cases tend to occur in adolescents and adults.